stripe/stripe-terminal-android/.github/ISSUE_TEMPLATE/terminal-android-sdk-issue.md

 ---

 <!--
-Please only file issues here that you believe represent actual bugs or feature requests for the Stripe Android SDK.
+Please only file issues here that you believe represent actual bugs or feature requests for the Stripe Terminal Android SDK.

-If you're having general trouble with your Stripe integration, please reach out to support using the form at https://support.stripe.com/ (preferred) or via email to support@stripe.com.
+If you're having general trouble with your Stripe integration, please reach out to support using the form at https://support.stripe.com/ (preferred) or via email to support-terminal@stripe.com.

 Otherwise, to make it easier to diagnose your issue, please fill out the following:
 -->